 Schwinn IC2 Indoor Cycling Bike Price

 As noted in customer reviews you don’t normally get a console with a spin bike at this price.
 You normally have to pay much more to have a computer integrated with a bike.
 In addition it delivers good value and gives a good, stable ride.

-It was discounted from the list price on Amazon and when I checked it was a very good price but this can vary.
+It was available on Amazon and when I checked it and can qualify for free delivery.

 The console of the bike, which is one of the selling points, is a little limited but you can use it to get details on your workout and with a spreadsheet or journal you can track your performance over time.